 Considering the restrictions of the effects of liquid diets to short-term weight losses and the shortcomings of these diets by threatening nutritional deficiencies, there are other options you might want to try out.
 These include:

-Gastric balloons are silicone-filled bags which take up space inside the stomach to make you feel constantly full.
+Gastric balloons are silicone-filled bags that take up space inside the stomach to make you feel constantly full.
 The insertion of these balloons is a minimally invasive procedure and these are guaranteed to help reduce the portion size of your food intake.

 Over time, with the smaller food portions, you will lose weight and you will get into the habit of eating less.
 As such, gastric balloons are an effective weight loss solution.